 Parents know how common earaches are in children, but adults can get frequent ear pain, too.
 You don’t have to have an infection, or even anything wrong with your ears, to have ear pain.

 Your ear makes and gets rid of wax all the time.
 When the process doesn’t work well, the gunk builds up and hardens so your ear canal gets blocked.
 Your doctor will call this impacted wax.
 Sometimes, it causes pain.

 Don’t use cotton swabs or other objects to try to get wax out.
 You'll just push it farther into your ear canal and make it more likely to get impacted.
 Your ear might hurt, itch, discharge gunk, or get infected.
 You could even lose your hearing for a while.

 Most of the time, your ear does a great job of keeping pressure equal on both sides of your eardrum.
 That little pop you feel when you swallow is part of the process.
 But quick changes, like when you’re on an airplane or in an elevator, can throw off the balance.
-Your ear miight hurt, and you could have trouble hearing.
+Your ear might hurt, and you could have trouble hearing.
 This is typically a eustachian tube dysfunction which can be a chronic in some people.

 To avoid problems on a plane:

 - Chew gum, suck on hard candy, or yawn and swallow during takeoff and landing.